jonathan-kee/Data-Science-Projects/LEARNING.md

 ![Index Per Day Part 2](./screenshots/PartTwoIndex.png)

+# Commodity Exchange Learning
+More volume means more liquidity that means less risk

 # SQL Learnings
 Aggreates table cannot find information individually, you have to join up with another table